Flux Magnetism in a Strongly Interacting Dipolar Lattice Supersolid under Tunable Gauge Fields

 Notably, although our approach relies on a purely one-dimensional trapping potential, Eq.~\eqref{ham1} effectively describes a strongly interacting triangular ladder in a gauge, see Fig.~\ref{fig:exp}.
 More in detail, here $a^\dagger$ and $a$ are the usual bosonic operators.
-To ease of notation, the index $m$ runs over the effective triangular plaquettes and is shared by two consecutive plaquettes, while $j$ and $k$ run over all $L$ lattice sites.
-Additionally, since the generated complex phase has alternate sign between odd and even links and is multiplied by the correspondent index, the pattern of gauge fields is different for every choice of $\varphi$.\\ In the following sections, we employ the density-matrix renormalization group (DMRG) method~\cite{White1992, Schollwoeck2011} to investigate the possible quantum phases emerging from the distinctive properties of $H$. \paragraph{Geometrically frustrated regime ($\varphi=\pi$).} We begin our analysis by fixing $\varphi=\pi$ and the particle density $\bar{n}=\frac{N_a+N_b}{L}=1$.
+For ease of notation, the index $m$ runs over the effective triangular plaquettes and is shared by two consecutive plaquettes, while $j$ and $k$ run over all $L$ lattice sites.
+The specific structure of the nearest-neighbor hopping term leads to triangular plaquettes being pierced by a gauge field of $\pm \varphi$.
+In the following Sections, we employ the density-matrix renormalization group (DMRG) method~\cite{White1992, Schollwoeck2011, tenpy2024} to investigate the possible quantum phases emerging from the distinctive properties of $H$. \paragraph{Geometrically frustrated regime ($\varphi=\pi$).} We begin our analysis by fixing $\varphi=\pi$ and the particle density $\bar{n}=\frac{N_a+N_b}{L}=1$.
 Notably, this choice generates a sign staggered real-valued $J_1$, which, for finite $J_2$, can induce effective geometric frustration ~\cite{Eckardt_2010,Cabedo2020,Roy2022,Halati2023,Barbiero2023,Baldelli2024,Halati2025,Burba2025}.
 Our results in Fig.~\ref{fig:phaseU}(a) show that for small $J_2/J_1$ the frustration is not effective and Eq.~\eqref{ham1} reproduces the phase diagram of the widely investigated frustration-free 1D extended Bose-Hubbard model~\cite{dallatorre2006,Deng2011,Rossini_2012,Batrouni2013,Ejima2015,Kottmann2020,Fraxanet2022}.
 In this regime, dominant onsite repulsions $U$ stabilize a Mott insulator (MI), captured by the parity order parameter~\cite{Berg2008,Endres2011}

 with $\delta n_j=(\bar{n}-n_j)$, see Fig.~\ref{fig:phaseU}(b).
 By increasing $V$, the MI is replaced by the topological Haldane insulator (HI), while for even stronger dipolar repulsions, a density wave (DW) insulator emerges.
 In the latter, the translational symmetry breaks down and alternation between sites with high and low occupation occurs.
-As intuitive, this density modulation is captured by a finite peak at $k=\pi$ in the structure factor
+As is intuitive, this density modulation is captured by a finite peak at $k=\pi$ in the structure factor